sitilge/propeller/README.md

       "view": "row",        //optional, display the column in table or row view, defaults to false "attributes": {       //optional, the input/select field attributes, defaults to false "required": "true",
-        "maxlength": "20"
+        "placeholder": "Enter your name..."
         ...
       },
-      "plugin": "slug",     //optional, set a plugin to slug, text or image, defaults to false "values": {           //optional, create a dropdown for the values, defaults to false "0": "No",
+      "plugin": "text",     //optional, set a plugin to slug, price, text, image, date, time, or datetime defaults to false "values": {           //optional, create a dropdown for the values, defaults to false "0": "No",
         "1": "Yes"